RiverArchitect/RA_wiki/wiki/Troubleshooting.md

  - **`ERROR: Could not save WORKBOOK.`**
     - *Cause:*   The `main()` function in `ProjectMaker/s40_compare_wua.py` or the `write_flow_duration2xlsx(self, ...)` function of the `SeasonalFlowProcessor()` class (`riverpy/cFlows.py`) raise this error message when they could not save the `WORKBOOK`.
     - *Remedy:*  Ensure that the target workbook can be overwritten, has valid contents, and is not opened by another program.
-Trace back earlier warning and error messages.
+Traceback earlier warning and error messages.

  - **`ERROR: Could not save SHArea-CHSI Raster.`**
     - *Cause:*   Raised by `calculate_sha(self)` of [*SHArC*][6]'s `CHSI()` class in `SHArC/cHSI.py` when the calculated cHSI Raster is empty or corrupted.